-The BSc Accounting with Spanish programme does not have a compulsory placement year.
-However, the School actively supports any student who wishes to avail of an optional placement year, normally between the second and final year of the degree programme.
-The School has a dedicated Placement Office which facilitates students in sourcing and securing appropriate placements which will augment their classroom-based learning experience.
+The BSc Accounting with Spanish programme has a compulsory placement year.
+In addition, the School actively supports any student who wishes to avail of a short internship.
+The School has a dedicated Placement Office which facilitates students in sourcing and securing appropriate internships which will augment their classroom-based learning experience.
 In addition, the School encourages students to seek other work-based and/or educational related experiences, whether that is through the summer placement programme (a 3-4 month internship in a local organisation working on a very specific project), Erasmus programmes with other European Universities, or studying abroad in universities with which the School and/or University has an existing relationship.

 The way in which students are assessed will vary according to the learning objectives of each module.
-Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.
+Details of how each module is assessed are shown in the Student Handbook / Module Outlines which are provided to all students during their first year induction.
 Accounting modules are typically assessed by a combination of continuous assessment and a final written unseen examination.
 Continuous assessment consists of:

 - Student Tutorial Portfolio – this involves the completion and submission of workshop exercises on a weekly and individual student basis.
 These are collected in the workshops from students each week and assessed, with the mark awarded contributing to the continuous assessment element of the module mark.
 The mark awarded reflects timeliness, presentation, accuracy and completeness of the required work.
 Consistent with employer feedback, students are also required to prepare and make a small group presentation on a pre-assigned case study type or discussion-based topic.
 In addition students are required to submit a 100 word summary on the accounting significance of each of the presentation tutorial topics.
 The group tutorial presentation and summaries are assessed, with the mark awarded contributing to the continuous assessment element of the module mark.